horleas/Pendu/README.md

 22 June = Add Serialisation of the score / English Language and option to switch dictionary and language / Correction of bug with the Ï and no name

-next to do : make a Jar File / resolve bug with - word
+23 June =  correction of bug with word-word in French Langage